fabric8io/fabric8/docs/v2-changes.md

 Though depending on multi tenant requirements; applications might not be allowed to reuse the same etcd as an Kubernetes/OpenShift  installation. e.g. OpenShift Online with 2 million apps probably isn't gonna let any user application just read and write lots of data to the global etcd ;).

 So there will still be a need to provision clusters of etcd or ZooKeeper for use inside an application.
-Given the use of etcd inside Kubernetes/OpenShift then it might be more typical to create sub-clusters (or have a kinda of partitioned etcd cluster).
+Given the use of etcd inside Kubernetes/OpenShift then it might be more typical to create sub-clusters (or have a kind of partitioned etcd cluster).

 Though from the fabric8 project we're aiming to provide an abstraction layer so when master election / partitionining is required in Java code we can use either etcd or ZK clusters; and can - if allowed - reuse the same underlying etcd cluster.